-The OPEB liability for June 30, 2021 is based upon an update of the liability calculated from the June 30, 2020 actuarial valuation.
+The OPEB liability for June 30, 2024 is based upon an update of the liability calculated from the June 30, 2022 actuarial valuation.
+There were no material changes in assumptions or benefit terms which occurred between the actuarial valuation date and the measurement date.

-Discount Rate - A discount rate of 3.5% was used to measure the total OPEB healthcare liability.
+Discount Rate - A discount rate of 4.21% was used to measure the total OPEB healthcare liability.
 This discount rate was based on a 20 year municipal bond rate.
 The projection of cash flows used to determine the single discount rate assumed that employer contributions will be made at rates equal to the actuarially determined contribution rates.
 Based on these assumptions, the plan was projected to be available to make all projected future benefit payments of current plan members.
 Therefore, the long-term expected rate of return on plan investments was applied to all periods of projected benefit payments to determine the total OPEB healthcare liability.